Grand Cinema, Frodsham.

 The orchestra that played at the Grand cinema to accompany the silent films.
 Conductor Tom Fyall (cinema manager), Cornet- Fred Ellison, Double Bass- Harry Jones, Cello Charlie Boyers, drums and violin players unknown.

 Tom Fyall entertained on the Grand stage with musicians, Fred Ellison, who played the cornet, Harry Jones, bass player and Charlie Boyers on cello.
 There was also a drummer and violinist, both unknown.
-Other entertainers included the Josy Taylor accordion band from Wales and singer Lorna Plummer.
+Other entertainers included the Josy Taylor accordion band from Wales and singer Laura Plummer.

 The hall was coloured red and gold.
 There were windows each side of the auditorium which were covered with curtains.
 The stage curtains, known as tabs were red with a gold fringe.
 Seats were red plush and the curtains, Wilton and cork carpet were supplied by Beck and Windibank Ltd, Birmingham.
 Steps led to the small foyer where there was a paybox on the right and the balcony staircase opposite.
 Entrance to the stalls was straight ahead.
 The staircase walls had posters in frames advertising forthcoming attractions.
 The attraction that was being screened was advertised in still frames on the outside wall.
 There was no balcony lounge.
 At the top of the staircase there was a door that took you into the tiny balcony.
 When the cinema was closed there were concertina gates across the front for added security.
 Beyond these was a small covered area.
 In front were red doors leading into the small foyer.
 Above the small entrance was a small sign stating The Grand.
 There was a red neon, spelling Grand at the top of the building, just above three windows.
 During the summer months the entrance doors to the auditorium would be left open and a curtain would be pulled across to block out light.